 It is common for MPPs to be approached by someone they do not know.
-As long as you are friendly and respectful of their personal space, it is worth approaching them and introducing yourself, the engineering profession, and your affiliation with the PEO chapter.
+As long as you are friendly and respectful of their personal space, it is worth approaching them and introducing yourself as living in the riding if you do, and your affiliation with the engineering profession and the PEO chapter.
+Do not assume they know what PEO is, nor what the GLP is.
 It is also a good idea to find out if any of their staff members are at the event and to try to meet them as well, while always making sure to get their business cards.
+PEO also has business cards, which you can order from your Chapter office.